-Don’t let your kids fall victim to a predatory system and its party-line-politics that would rather see them saddled with debt, devoid of all independent thinking, and lining up at the trough behind some political hack peddling empty, foolhardy promises.
+Don’t let your kids fall victim to a predatory system that would rather see them saddled with debt, devoid of all independent thinking, and lining up at the trough behind some political hack peddling empty, foolhardy promises.

 Then share your thoughts and see what keeps other parents up at night with our latest poll, biggest worry for you as a parent in America today.